Coach K reaches ACC championship in his final tournament | Colleges | Journal Gazette

 RALPH D. RUSSO | Associated Press

-NEW YORK — Mike Krzyzewski's last Atlantic Coast Conference tournament will end in the final game.

-Paolo Banchero had 18 points and 11 rebounds and No. 7 Duke held off Miami with free throws in the final minute as the Blue Devils and their retiring Hall of Fame coach advanced to the ACC championship with an 80-76 victory Friday night.
+NEW YORK — Paolo Banchero had 18 points and 11 rebounds and No. 7 Duke held off Miami with free throws in the final minute as the Blue Devils and retiring coach Mike Krzyzewski advanced to the Atlantic Coast Conference championship with an 80-76 victory Friday night.

 Top-seeded Duke (28-5) will face the winner of the second semifinal between third-seeded North Carolina and seventh-seeded Virginia Tech in Saturday night's championship at Barclays Center.

-Krzyzewski put an end to that in his postgame news conference saying, “We’ll be honored to play either team.”

-Less than a week ago, the Tar Heels upset Duke in Krzyzewski's home finale to spoil the retirement party.

-AJ Griffin, who went to high school just north of New York City in White Plains, scored 21 points, including three free throws in the final 20 seconds to seal Coach K's 22nd appearance in the ACC title game.
+AJ Griffin scored 21 points, including three free throws in the final 20 seconds to seal Coach K's 22nd appearance in the ACC title game.

 Kameron McGusty scored 24 points to lead the Hurricanes (23-10), who beat the Blue Devils on the road earlier this season and appear to be in solid shape for an NCAA Tournament bid.

 The size and strength of the Blue Devils in the paint was hard to handle for the Hurricanes.
-Banchero, coming off a poor shooting game in a win against Syracuse that also went down to the wire, was 8 for 10 from the field with almost all of his damage coming inside.
+Banchero, coming off a poor shooting game against Syracuse, was 8 for 10 from the field with almost all of his damage coming inside.

-“I was just out there playing, but doing it aggressively,” the star freshman said.

 But Krzyzewski has been complaining about Duke's defensive play recently and this was another soft performance on that end — until the last five minutes.

-McGusty and Jordan Miller (17 points, 11 rebounds) got plenty of good looks on mid-range jumpers and near the rim.
+McGusty and Jordan Miller (17 points, 11 rebounds) got plenty of good looks on mid-range jumpers and getting to the hoop.
 The two combined to shoot 19 for 35 as the Hurricanes finished 47 percent from the floor.

 Wendell Moore Jr. made two free throws for Duke with 58.6 seconds left to put the Blue Devils up 72-69.